|

 bad nightmare.
 And it WAS bad.
 I could tell.
 You were so freaked out by

-it.
-I thought you were going to have a heart attack.
-And it's been haunting
+it, I thought you were going to have a heart attack.
+And it’s been

-you all day since.
-I asked Wyn, and she said she doesn't think you DO
+haunting you all day since.
+I asked Wyn, and she said she doesn’t

 "I like to think by myself," he said.